Langley City — Workforce by Occupation and Industry in 2024

 The overall employment trend is positive, with strong growth in the past year.

-Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Educational services, Health care and social assistance.
+Key industries driving the trend are: Construction, Wholesale and retail trade, Finance, insurance, real estate, rental and leasing, Professional, scientific and technical services, Health care and social assistance.

 Updated monthly, these workforce trends focus on changes in total employment,